GeorgeHanyMilad/Job-Market-Analysis-Using-SQL-Server/README.md

 ## 📌 Overview

 This project is a **SQL-based job market analysis** developed using Microsoft SQL Server.
-It aims to simulate a real-world scenario where job data is stored, managed, and analyzed using pure SQL.
+It simulates a real-world scenario where job data is stored, managed, and analyzed using pure SQL.
-The dataset includes job listings, required skills, job sources, and notes about job applications.
+The dataset includes job listings, companies, job types, locations, experience levels, and required skills — all crafted to reflect the Egyptian job market.

 > ⚠️ **Note:** The entire database and dataset were built from scratch manually.
 > No external datasets were used — all job listings, skills, and associated data were **custom-designed as fictional but realistic data** to mimic a real job market environment.

-The project was built entirely using structured query language (SQL) and focuses on **database design, data manipulation, and analytical querying** to extract valuable insights from the job market in Egypt.
+The project focuses on **database design, data manipulation, and analytical querying** to extract valuable insights from job trends, skill demand, and salary patterns across Egypt.

 ---

 ## 🎯 Project Goals

-- Create a structured relational database from scratch using DDL.
+- Build a structured relational database from scratch using DDL.
 - Insert realistic and diverse job market data using DML.
-- Apply powerful SQL queries to analyze job trends, salary patterns, skill demand, and more.
+- Use SQL queries to uncover job trends, salary categories, and skill demand.
+- Categorize salaries using `CASE` statements.
+- Practice SQL interview-style questions and real-world scenarios.
-- Develop hands-on SQL skills through real-world use cases.
+- Strengthen SQL Server skills with hands-on implementation.

 ---

 ## ✅ Key Features

 - **Realistic Job Data:** Includes job titles, companies, locations, types, salaries, categories, experience levels, and required skills.
-- **Multi-Table Structure:** Uses normalized tables with relationships to simulate a real job board database.
+- **Multi-Table Structure:** Uses normalized tables with foreign keys to simulate a real job board database.
 - **Insightful SQL Queries:**
   - Identify the most in-demand skills
   - Compare average salaries by city or category
   - Detect top hiring companies
-  - Filter jobs based on job type, skillset, or experience
+  - Filter jobs based on job type, experience, or keywords
-  - Count postings over time to identify trends
+  - Count job postings over time
+  - Rank jobs using `RANK()` and categorize salaries using `CASE`

 ---